-There are three matters scheduled for a vote: the election of five (5) directors to serve until the 2017 Annual Meeting of Stockholders; the ratification of the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2016, and the advisory vote on executive compensation.
+There are two matters scheduled for a vote: the election of six (6) directors to serve until the 2018 Annual Meeting of Stockholders; and the ratification of the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2017.
 Our board of directors does not intend to bring any other matters before the meeting and is not aware of anyone else who will submit any other matters to be voted on.
 However, if any other matters properly come before the meeting, the people named on the proxy card, or their substitutes, will be authorized to vote on those matters in their own judgment.